BITS (& Pieces) Pilani:

-My life took a fatal turn when my father was diagnosed with stage 3 cancer in the year of 2015.
-Before we were aware of the diagnosis, he always seemed very social and healthy, and took good care of his diet.
-However, when he began to feel unwell we took him to a specialist who took his sample and determined that he had stage 3 cancer.
+We are from a town called Pilani, in Rajasthan.
+Before we were aware of the diagnosis, he always seemed very social and healthy and took good care of his diet.
+However, in 2015, when he began to feel unwell we took him to a specialist who took his sample and determined that he had Stage 3 Cancer.

-Though I lost my father, I know that my family and I were able to spend a large amount of time with him.
-I will always remember him as the man in my life who always provided my family and I with unconditional support and care.
+Though I lost my father, I know that my family and I could spend a large amount of time with him.
+I will always remember him as the man in my life who always provided my family and me with unconditional support and care.